hellohaptik/docs_haptik/docs/bot-analytics/user-journey.md

 ![Nodes table](/docs/bot-analytics/assets/user-journey-node-list.png)

-The above table also has a *No Nodes* entry when no nodes were detected.

-    Tip: You can also search for a node from the list.
+    Tip: You can also key in the node name on search bar to find a node.

 ### Node Traversal graph